IgorMundstein/WinMemoryCleaner/README.md

 ---

-## ✍️ A Note From the Developer
+## ❤️ Support the Project

-In the past, I faced challenges with having the proper hardware and software to enjoy technology and gaming fully.
+In the past, I faced challenges with the proper hardware and software needed to fully enjoy technology and gaming.
 It was a constant battle to squeeze every last drop of performance out of a limited machine.

-Even though I may not need this tool for my tasks as much as I once did, I continue to maintain it in my free time for a simple reason: to assist others who still encounter similar struggles.
+Although I may not rely on this tool as much as I once did, I continue to maintain it in my free time for a simple reason: to assist others who still encounter similar challenges.
 This project is a contribution to the field of technology and a tribute to the wonderful open-source community that supports us all.

-This tool is for you.
-Hearing from users like you about how this tool has helped someone truly makes my day.
-Enjoy!

----

-## ❤️ Support the Project

-If you find this app helpful, consider donating.
-Your donation helps keep the project alive, optimized, and free for everyone.
+If you find this app helpful, please consider donating.
+Your contribution helps keep the project alive, optimized, and free for everyone.

 - [Sponsor on GitHub](https://github.com/sponsors/IgorMundstein)
 - [Buy me a coffee on Ko-fi](https://ko-fi.com/igormundstein)